Iryna1V/BreadLike-app/README.md

 The build will be generated in the 'dist' (or 'build') folder ready for deployment.

 # Demo:
-Here you can see the demo version of BreadLike web aplication: [BreadLike]() .
+Here you can see the demo version of BreadLike web aplication: [BreadLike](https://breadlike.netlify.app/).